paulsutherland/cloud-sync/readme.md

     $ ./start_service.sh

+  If using a different `.env` file, you can run the service as follows:

+    $  docker-compose --env-file ./.env_test up

 4. Check that your containers have started successfully and are discoverable:

     Open the web UI at this URL in your browser: `http://<YOUR_MACHINE_IP>:8500/`